wp-plugins/link-improver/readme.txt

  And if you want to know how to use , you can [look through the reference](http://www.hityou.net/link-improver)!
 By using the 'Link Improver',you can automatically enhance your casual links to look and work better.

-After you active the plugin, you can add <div class="dlink">...</div> to use the Link Improver in the post.

 Features include configurable colour scheme .

 == Installation ==